6523 Hollywood Blvd. Los Angeles, CA 90028 | map |

 and Anne Archer in a tale of a girl who leaves a Montana cattle ranch to

-make it big in Hollywood.
-Of course, her brother follows to make sure
+find a different life in Hollywood.
+Of course, her brother follows to

 Historic L.A.
-Theatres in Movies post for views of the Fox and Vogue theatres from the film.
+Theatres in Movies post for views of the Pussycat, Fox, Hollywood Pacific, Vogue and Palace theatres from the film.

 More Information: See the Cinema Treasures page for a lively history by former patrons and employees.